googleforgames/agones/site/content/en/docs/Advanced/service-accounts.md

 `Pods` are configured with a service account with extra RBAC permissions to ensure that it can read and modify the resources it needs.

-Since service accounts apply to all containers in a `Pod`, Agones will automatically overwrite the mounted key for the service account in the container that is running the dedicate game server in the backing `Pod`.
+Since service accounts apply to all containers in a `Pod`, Agones will automatically overwrite the mounted key for the service account in the container that is running the dedicated game server in the backing `Pod`.
 This is done since game server containers are exposed publicly, and generally don't require the extra permissions to access aspects of the Kubernetes API.